python-cbpf/oo-battleship-PiresMA/README.md

 # oo-battleship-PiresMA
 oo-battleship-PiresMA created by GitHub Classroom

-So far, I think I have ~60% of the task done
+Now, I think I have ~80% of the task done